This article was originally published by the Puget Sound Business Journal. To read the original, click here.

 If 2020 has taught us anything, it’s that acting quickly and decisively is critical for success.

-For investors and alternative asset managers, a best-in-class command center is simply a cloud-based platform that functions as a single source of truth, providing real time information, analysis, and visualizations of the people, assets, and opportunities the firm has in its arsenal.
+For investors and alternative asset managers, a best-in-class command center is simply a cloud-based platform that functions as a single source of truth, providing real time data, analysis, and visualizations of the people, assets, and opportunities the firm has in its arsenal.

 As the world continues to change at breakneck speed, we’ve seen time and again that asset managers who can make data-driven decisions in real time are the one who are best positioned to capitalize on opportunities, and that it’s always operationally-efficient firms who prevail in the face of uncertainty.
 Over the past few years we’ve seen a growing divergence in firms’ ability to integrate data across their organization and Covid-19 has significantly accelerated this trend.
 Increasingly, alternative asset managers are realizing that they need a command center to truly compete in today’s deal making environment.